biojs/edu/series/101/13_package_basic_graduates.md

 ### 2) Choose a name for your component

 Choose a name for your component.
-For the following example, we will name our component *biojs-io-graduates*.
+For the following example, we will name our component *biojs-io-snipspector*.
 For BioJS 2 components, we have following naming conventions:

 __biojs-[io/rest/vis/algo/...]-[name]__